uczhou/vcfannotation/README.md

 ## Introduction
 This is a basic vcf annotation tool.
 The future version will be updated if possible.
 Currently the tool only support the annotation based on http://exac.hms.harvard.edu RESTful API.
+The deleterious level of each variant is based on https://www.targetvalidation.org/variants.

 ## Usage:
 ### Annotate File